-- Maintain and support access to small business capital for local business development through the Small Business Administration, Small Business Development Corporation and other government loan and financial programs. - ii.
-Support economic development efforts that augment and promote business retention and expansion, as well as create an environment conducive to new business attraction. - iii.
-Support efforts to attract and encourage commercial filming opportunities to the region. - iv.
-Support efforts to strengthen the tourism economy, particularly in the shoulder season (spring and fall). - 2.
-Natural Resources, Public Lands, and Agriculture Support legislation that promotes agriculture and that protects the County's quality of life, its diverse natural resources, and preserves the essence and history of the County, along with legislation that provides adequate funding for stewardship of our public lands. - a.
-Support sustainable funding for Federal public lands Support measures to sustain our federal lands.
+- Support legislation and federal programs that provide access to small business capital for local business development through the Small Business Administration, Small Business Development Corporation and other government loan and financial programs. - ii.
+Support legislation and federal programs that promote locally-based business retention and expansion, as well as create an environment conducive to new business attraction. - iii.
+Support initiatives to attract commercial filming opportunities to the region: in particular, budgetary allocations that increase capacity for processing special use permits on the Inyo and Humbolt Toiyabe National Forests. - iv.
+Support bills, initiatives and programs that strengthen the tourism and recreation economy. - Natural Resources, Public Lands, and Agriculture Support legislation that promotes agriculture and that protects the County's quality of life, its diverse natural resources, and preserves the essence and history of the County, along with legislation that provides adequate funding for stewardship of our public lands. - a.
+Support sustainable funding for federal public lands Support measures to sustain our federal lands.
 Closure or underfunding of these lands managed by the US Forest Service, Bureau of Land Management and National Park Service would result in a significant negative impact to our county as tourism and recreation are our economic drivers. - b.
 Support outdoor recreation economy and public lands Support the enacted 2016 Outdoor Recreation and Jobs Act and the effort to measure the outdoor recreation economy's contribution to the US Gross Domestic Product.
-Once the federal government fully understands the economic benefits of outdoor recreation, land management agencies and local governments will have necessary data to measure the impact of the recreation economy and the key role that sustainable recreation needs to play in the management decisions of public lands agencies. - c.
-Support special designations Support special use designations for public lands such as National Scenic Areas, Wilderness, National Monuments, National Conservation Areas, when demonstrated conservation values and public support warrant such designations.
+Once the federal government fully understands the economic benefits of outdoor recreation, land management agencies and local governments will have necessary data to measure the impact of the recreation economy and the key role that sustainable recreation needs to play in the management decisions of public lands agencies.

-- d.
+- c.
+Support special designations Support special use designations for public lands such as National Scenic Areas, Wild & Scenic Rivers, Wilderness, National Monuments, National Conservation Areas, when demonstrated conservation values and public support warrant such designations. - d.
 Oppose public lands disposal Oppose the large-scale sale, transfer or "disposal" of public lands except for strategic, widely supported transfers or exchanges for management and boundary adjustments with demonstrated public benefit. - e.
 Support wildfire funding and fuels reduction Support legislation to change the method of funding wildfire suppression on National Forests by providing access to funding outside of the statutory discretionary limits for emergency purposes and for investment in additional resources for forest management/fuels reduction that addresses California's tree mortality crisis. - f.
 Support public land infrastructure Support increased funding for public land management agencies to address deferred maintenance of infrastructure in forests, national parks and reserves that rural counties depend on for tourism and recreation based economies. - g.
-Support land management directives Support Mono County's tourism economy by ensuring funding, programs, and management directives for federal land agencies (including the Land & Water Conservation Fund) that facilitate the planning, building, and maintenance of infrastructure for sustainable recreation, travel, and commercial film permitting on public lands. - h.
-Support sustainable fishing Support the funding of efforts to bolster sustainable fishing and other recreational activities such as education for proper catch and release practices, protecting spawning waterways and the stocking of diploid trout countywide. - Support the control of invasive species Support control and mitigation for the spread of invasive species to protect, conserve, and restore public and private lands. - j.
+Support land management directives Support Mono County's tourism and recreation economy by ensuring funding, programs, and management directives for federal land agencies (including the Land & Water Conservation Fund) that facilitate the planning, building, and maintenance of infrastructure for sustainable recreation, travel, and commercial film permitting on public lands. - h.
+Support sustainable fishing Support the funding of efforts to enhance the fish population in Mono County including sustainable fishing, ongoing fish stocking, education for proper catch and release practices, protection of spawning waterways, and support of the California Department of Fish and Wildlife stocking of diploid trout in allowable waters. - i.
+Support the control of invasive species Support control and mitigation for the spread of invasive species to protect, conserve, and restore public and private lands. - j.
 Support biomass project development Support legislation that encourages the US Forest Service (USFS) and Bureau of Land Management (BLM) to continue actively promoting and assisting with biomass project development.

 k.
-Support Alternative Energy -
+Support alternative energy -